Masks and no ablution: Saudis flock to reopened mosques - France 24

 Authorities have instructed mosques to avoid crowding and the distribution of food, drinks, incense and miswak twigs used to clean teeth, according to the ministry.

-But some complained that worshippers were not strictly complying with the rules.
+But some took to social media to complain that worshippers in other mosques were not strictly complying with the rules.

 "I prayed, praise be to God, in the neighbourhood mosque... and it was a beautiful feeling," said one Twitter user.